Tubsamon/CRM-Workshop/README.md

 # BAD7105 CRM Analytics and Intelligence

-*"This repository is the part of CRM Analytics dnd Intelligence Subject at NIDA Business School"
+## This repository is the part of BADS 7601 CRM Analytics dnd Intelligence, NIDA
+### 6210422010 TUBSAMON DUSITSOPITTAWONG

-For 12 workshops as below lists
+For 12 workshops as below lists :

  [1.Analysis of Customer Behaviors](https://github.com/Tubsamon/BADS7105-CRM/tree/main/Homework%2001%20-%20Analysis%20of%20Customer%20Behavior)
    - To analyze intersting and consumer behavior from students in class.